Alanna Smith leads No. 7 Stanford women past Arizona State

 BIG PICTURE

-Arizona State: Robbi Ryan and Kianna Ibis also were slowed by injuries. ...
-The Sun Devils gave up 32 points in the paint. ...
+Arizona State: The Sun Devils gave up 32 points in the paint. ...
 ASU went 4 of 16 on 3-pointers after shooting 4 for 15 from deep at Cal. ...
 The Sun Devils are 6-4 on the road. ...
 Ekmark fouled out with 3:47 to play.

 Stanford: Stanford committed eight first-half turnovers and 16 in all. ...
 The Cardinal were the Pac-12’s lone unbeaten team at home last season in conference play and wrapped up this season at 13-1 in Maples Pavilion, where they are expected to host the first and second rounds of the NCAA Tournament next month. ...
 Stanford is 34-3 all-time vs. Arizona State at home.